Once Upon a Tide

 Once upon a tide is prominently located on The Sky Road and nestled on the lands overlooking The Atlantic Ocean.
 Enjoying grand panoramic direct ocean and Slyne Head Lighthouse views.
 The scenery truly captures all of the West’s beauty including Clifden Bay, Roundstone’s Errisbeg Hill, The Twelve Pins, neighbouring islands along with Mannin and Errislannan’s peninsula.

-Fully fitted kitchen, with island, electronic oven and hob, dishwasher, integrated microwave and fridge-freezer.
+Fully fitted kitchen, with island, electronic oven and hob, dishwasher, integrated microwave, fridge-freezer and coffee machine.
 Tile flooring leading into the dining area with seating for 8-10 guests, large window with panoramic sea views.

 Conservatory with panoramic views over the bay.